 The initial terms of the time charters for the GasLog Greece, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar began upon delivery of the ships and will terminate in 2026, 2026, 2023 and 2023, respectively.
-For the GasLog Greece and the GasLog Glasgow, MSL has the option to extend the term of the charter for up to five years and, for the GasLog Geneva and the GasLog Gibraltar, MSL has the option to extend the term of the charter for up to eight years.
-Each charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.
+For the GasLog Greece and the GasLog Glasgow, MSL has the option to extend the term of the charter for up to five years and, for the GasLog Geneva and the GasLog Gibraltar, MSL has the option to extend the term of the charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.